1) Surprise Expenses

 It would be an error to deceive yourself into thinking you and your business are immune to such tactics.
 There are many lies entrepreneurs tell themselves when building a business – some of them are healthier than others, but one must try to be as aware of them as possible to curb self-deception.

 Starting a business is certainly a stressful endeavor, and burnout is a huge associated risk when entrepreneurs go too long without mental and physical breaks.
+The list of responsibilities and challenges tends to grow even longer for women in business.
 To avoid burnout, true breaks are essential – not simply disconnecting for a few minutes while having a coffee, or watching a movie at the end of the day.

 In order to get the most benefits out of these breaks, you must be able to fully disconnect, or let go as much as possible.
 Doing your best to leave work at work (and, if you work at home, it means staying away from your office or computer), and taking day-long breaks at a minimum are great strides towards avoiding burnout.